rixx/books.rixx.de/data/reviews/diana-wynne-jones/howls-moving-castle/index.md

   date_added: '2016-05-06'
 related_books:
 - book: terry-pratchett/the-wee-free-men
-  text: "If the young heroine battling magical forces above her skill level is your kind of thing: Read Tiffany books."
+  text: 'If the young heroine battling magical forces above her skill level is your
+    kind of thing: Read Tiffany books.'
 - book: neil-gaiman/stardust
   text: Stardust has a similar sense of big reluctant (British) magical adventure.
     Maybe all that divides them is a gender line …
 - book: naomi-novik/uprooted
   text: The feared evil sorcerer who isn't.
 review: